 - Your website content or structure makes it too difficult for someone to contact you.

-Of course, improving your website design for #2 and #3 in this list will help you get more sales and conversions, but we’re talking about small adjustments in the site design.
-A
+Of course, improving your website design for #3 and #4 in this list will help you get more sales and conversions, but we’re talking about small adjustments in the site design.
+That’s why often, a brand new website isn’t needed.

 Do I need a brand new website?
 No, it’s very unlikely.
 Usually, you’ll just want to extend and build on what you have.